Monarch-Ray/Sales-Analysis-SQL-PowerBI/README.md

 ---

 ## ❓ Business Questions
-- What is the overall sales performance
+- What is the overall sales performance?
-  Answer-
+  Answer:
   .
 The business demonstrates strong overall sales performance across all regions.
   .
 Revenue is driven primarily by a few high-performing regions.
   Key Takeaway:
   .
 Sales are healthy, but growth can be accelerated by prioritizing top-performing regions.

 - How profitable is the business?
-   Answer
+   Answer:
   .
 The business is profitable overall, with a positive profit margin.
   .
 Profitability varies significantly by product category.
  Key Takeaway:
   .
 There is an opportunity to improve margins by optimizing underperforming categories.

 - Which categories generate the most profit?
-   Answer
+   Answer:
   .
 Technology is the most profitable category.
   .
 Office Supplies perform moderately well.
   .
 Furniture generates high sales but low profit margins.